monikasarkar1809/Salesforce-CRM-QA-Portfolio/README.md

 📌 Screenshots of Salesforce  Custom Object and Field Creation.

 📌 3.
-Salesforce CRM QA Project – Student and Enrollment Management
+Salesforce QA – Student & Enrollment Workflow

 This project focuses on creating new Student and Enrollment records via App Launcher.